aprilwade/randomprime/doc/quality_of_life.md

 - mine security station
 - elite control
 - elite research
-- central dynamo (keep the bomb jump out of the maze cutscene, otherwise, slow player will get left down there lmao)
+- central dynamo (kept the bomb jump out of the maze cutscene, otherwise, slow players will get left down there lmao)
-- mqa (but with the timing closer to reality)
+- mqa
 - elite quarters
-- all of metroid prime (I fixed exo leaving the map without needing any compromises)
+- all of metroid prime
+- hall of the elders
+- artifact temple
+- end cinema